MikeDepies/Kompute/README.md

 The biggest issue with this is that you must execute right away.
 This can be remedied with a more formal solution.

-This is a work in progress and is currently serving as a learning project.

 ## TODO
 - Type inference: Need to figure out how to resolve a type on a declaration without explicit Type.